ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 -------------------------
 ```
 #eSimpleTypeReqd !== .tLiteralInteger on line 14 of mbust.pt
+#eSimpleTypeReqd !== oEmitValue on line 15 of mbust.pt
-### Semantic pass S/SL program failure:  syntax error in semantic token stream !== oEmitValue on line 15 of mbust.pt
+### Semantic pass S/SL program failure:  syntax error in semantic token stream !== % value emitted 1 on line 16 of mbust.pt
-### Semantic assertion 3 failed: !== % value emitted 1 on line 16 of mbust.pt
+### Semantic assertion 3 failed: !== .tLiteralAddress on line 17 of mbust.pt
- !== .tLiteralAddress on line 17 of mbust.pt
+ !== oEmitDataAddress on line 18 of mbust.pt

 ```
 end file